UTS-AnimalLogicAcademy/turret_server/readme.md

 # turret_server
-The **turret_server** runs in the background on workstation computers, waiting to receive turret uri queries, ready to convert and respond with the appropriate file path.
+The **turret_server** runs in the background on workstation computers, waiting to receive turret uri queries from clients extending [turret_lib](https://github.com/UTS-AnimalLogicAcademy/turret_lib), ready to convert and respond with the appropriate file path.
 We run turret as a linux service on each artist work station.
 This helps to lower latency and decentralize hosting requirements.

 ## Building
 We use the [rez](https://github.com/nerdvegas/rez) build system at utsala, with the correct pacakge requirements, building this with rez should work straight out of the box.